 Are you ready to be a new homeowner?
-Congratulations!
-It’s exhilarating to own a home and not answer to a landlord.
-Still, homeownership includes plenty of new responsibilities.
-For one, you are now responsible for keeping any pipes and plumbing fixtures in good condition.
+Well done!
+It’s exhilarating to own a home and not have to deal with a landlord.
+Still, homeownership presents all sorts of new responsibilities.
+For example, you are now responsible for keeping any pipes and plumbing fixtures in good condition.

-The last thing you want is to resolve a plumbing issue just after moving in, so it’s wise to make sure everything is squared away before closing day.
-Check out these eight valuable plumbing tips every new homeowner should be aware of.
+The last thing you want is to be faced with a plumbing concern just after moving in, so it’s sensible to make sure everything is in good shape before closing day.
+Consider these eight valuable plumbing tips every new homeowner should know.

-Once you pick out your dream home, it’s a good idea to schedule a professional plumbing inspection.
-This reveals underlying issues with the supply lines, fixtures, appliances and drains you might not have known about.
-Low water pressure or a slow toilet leak might not be a deal-breaker, but it’s better to clear up these problems before you move in.
+Once you settle on your dream home, it’s wise to schedule a professional plumbing inspection.
+This can reveal underlying issues with the supply lines, fixtures, appliances and drains you might not have known about.
+Low water pressure or a slow toilet leak won’t always be a deal-breaker, but it’s best to take care of these problems before you settle in.

-Your home's pipes may freeze and burst if they’re exposed to cold temperatures.
-No new homeowner should have to deal with that, so inspect all exposed pipes before you move in.
+The pipes may freeze and burst if they’re exposed to cold temperatures.
+No new homeowner should have to deal with that, so check all exposed pipes before moving in.
 If the pipes aren’t insulated, this inexpensive upgrade is a valuable preventive measure against frozen and burst pipes.

-Turning off the water to your house can greatly reduce property damage if you have a major emergency such as a burst pipe.
-But you must first know where the valve can be found.
+Turning off the water to your house can significantly reduce property damage if you have to deal with a major emergency like a burst pipe.
+But you must first know where the valve is located.

-If the property has a basement or crawl space, the shutoff valve is probably placed on a wall close to the front of the house.
+If your home has a basement or crawl space, the shutoff valve is most likely placed on a wall along the front of the house.
 If the building is on a slab foundation, check the garage or near the water heater.

 Still no luck?
-The shutoff valve is sometimes located in a utility box buried around the street.
-Try to find a round or rectangular metal cover flush with the grass or sidewalk.
-It could be labeled “water meter” to help you identify it.
+The shutoff valve is sometimes located in a utility box buried close to the street.
+Try to find a round or rectangular metal cover by the grass or sidewalk.
+It may be labeled “water meter” to help you find it.